AmirHossein-Kargar/coffee-shop/README.md

 A coffee shop website for ordering coffee

 I have completed my university's final project - a website where you can order coffee.
 I used HTML, CSS, and JavaScript to create a responsive design for mobile and other devices.
 My goal is to add new features, such as shopping cart logic.
 I hope you enjoy it.
 If you have any suggestions for how I can improve the project, please feel free to contact me.
-I have completed my university's final project - a website where you can order coffee.
-I used HTML, CSS, and JavaScript to create a responsive design for mobile and other devices.
-My goal is to add new features, such as shopping cart logic.
-I hope you enjoy it.
-If you have any suggestions for how I can improve the project, please feel free to contact me.
 ## Support

 For support, buy me a coffee https://buymeacoffee.com/amirkargar